 The JP Morgan case is a sharp reminder of the key areas of regulatory focus:

 Surveillance systems should be appropriate to the firm’s market abuse risks.
 Off-the shelf surveillance systems that are not tailored and based on a market abuse risk assessment are not adequate and are unlikely to pick abusive behaviours.

-Having adequate and up-to-date policies and procedures is necessary to ensure those in charge of investigating the alerts understand their obligations and have clear procedures in place to follow.
-This includes having in place at least a clear market abuse policy and a surveillance and STOR procedure.
+Having adequate and up-to-date policies and procedures is necessary to ensure those in charge of investigating alerts understand their obligations and have clear procedures in place to follow.
+This includes having in place at least a clear market abuse policy.

-An effective training programme should be tailored to each firm to ensure employees understand their obligations and market abuse risk the firm is exposed to.
+An effective training program should be tailored to each firm to ensure employees understand their obligations and market abuse risk the firm is exposed to.

 How we can help

-Bovill can carry out a health check on your current market abuse control framework to ensure it is effective and aligned to the FCA’s expectations.
+Bovill can carry out a health check on your current market abuse control framework to ensure it is effective and aligned to the regulators’ expectations.
 We can also help you to: